 Brieuc is an excellent violinist.
 He does more than just play notes; he is artistic.
 In addition to his artistry he brings his excellent technical facility to all he plays; he is a strong player and has a great deal of temperament as well as sensitivity.

 Brieuc Vourch was born in 1995 in Paris and started playing the violin at the age of 3.
 At the age of thirteen he auditioned for Maestro Louis Langrée with the Tchaïkovsky Violin Concerto and moved to America to study with Itzhak Perlman at The Juilliard School of Music and with Aaron Rosand.
 He came back to Europe in 2014 to study with Boris Kuschnir.
+Brieuc is now based in Paris.

 Brieuc took part in multiple violin and chamber music masterclasses with Zakhar Bron, Ana Chumachenco, Gabor Takács Nagy, Augustin Dumay, Svetlin Roussev and Lawrence Power.
 He also received advices from Frank-Peter Zimmermann, James Ehnes and Glenn Dicterow.
 He participated in many academies and festivals around the world such as The Verbier Festival Academy and The Schleswig-Holstein Music Festival Young Soloists Masterclasses.
 Brieuc also received advices from Philippe Jaroussky, being a member of his academy.